IgniteUI/igniteui-documentation/topics/02_Controls/igGrid/12_Migrating_enableUTCDates_option_in_17_1.md

 The option `enableUTCDates` determines how the grid displays and uses dates into its cells.
 -	If enabled the grid shows UTC time, ignoring the client offset.
 For example, the grid has a property with a value of 2009-02-15T04:00:00Z and the client has GMT+02:00 offset.
 Then the grid will use 4 AM.
 In addition, sorting and filtering will consider this value when comparing values.
 -	If disabled the grid shows local time, taking into account the client offset.
 Consider the following example, there is a value of 2009-02-15T04:00:00Z into the data source and the client offset is GMT+02:00.
 In this case, the used value will be 6 AM.
->**Note:** If the grid is initialized through MVC wrapper the enableUTCDates is enabled by default, otherwise the option is disabled by default.
+>**Note:** If the %%ProductNameMVC%% grid is used the enableUTCDates is enabled by default, otherwise the option is disabled by default.

->**Note:** If the MVC wrapper is used to process the data source or the data source is remote and the GridDataSource attribute is used, then metadata with time zone offsets has been generated.
+>**Note:** If %%ProductNameMVC%% is used to process the data source or the data source is remote and the GridDataSource attribute is used, then metadata with time zone offsets has been generated.

 ```js
 "Metadata": {